vchan2/vchan2.github.io/2020Calculus.md

 <a href="https://renertmath.github.io/pi">&pi;-day information</a>

+Wednesday, March 10:
+  * AP Calculus: 30 minute Linearization and l'Hopital's Rule quiz in period 1.
+This will not be worth marks, but you will write in exam-like conditions.
+  * Math 31: Work period in period 1.
+  * For period 2, we will have class as normal, for everyone.

+Thursday, March 11:
+  * Work period for everyone.

 AP Calculus: I have uploaded solutions to the linearization packet and both l'Hopital's Rule packets in the google shared folder.

 <!--